What We Do

 The Carmel-by-the-Sea Garden Club was established in 1980 and became a member of The Garden Club of America (GCA) in 1986.

 Our Club is committed to local conservation, civic improvement and environmental protection.
 We continue to foster the love of gardening through flower shows, garden history, community projects and local scholarships benefiting horticultural studies in our community.

 Membership is by invitation.

-“The soil gives us much more than flowers that are beautiful to look at or fruitsand vegetables that are good to eat.
+“The soil gives us much more than flowers that are beautiful to look at or fruits and vegetables that are good to eat.
 It gives us hope, courage, patience and quiet joy.
-It anchors us to something solid, fundamental and timeless.”
+It anchors us to something solid, fundamental, timeless and constructive.”

 Garden Club of America

 To stimulate the knowledge and love of gardening: